soaringmeteo/soaringmeteo/frontend/README.md

 ## Build Requirements

-Make sure the npm command is available
+Make sure the yarn command is available

 ## Setup

 Run the following command once to download the project dependencies:

 ~~~
-npm install
+yarn install
 ~~~

 ## Build